 As I mentioned above, you can only keep so many things at top of mind.
-Dave and I spend a lot of our weekends visiting friends and family, or having people visit us.
-Before keeping a planner, I was constantly trying to wrack my brain to remember what plans we had made when.
-Writing plans down in a planner as soon as they’re made is just essential for us.
+I spend a lot of my weekends visiting friends and family.
+Before keeping a planner, I was constantly trying to wrack my brain to remember what plans I had made when.
+Writing plans down in a planner as soon as they’re made is just essential for me.

 Keep an Organized Workspace

 Having a disorganized workspace is really stressful for me, and I definitely notice my productivity go downhill.
 It’s not just my workspace either.
 Having any room in our house cluttered is likely to weigh on my mind and stress me out until it’s taken care of.
 I definitely wasn’t always that way and used to be super messy, but these days my brain just can’t handle it!